Gregory-Ryan/Shogi/cf_README.md

 The input is a tuple or a string(x + yi) and it returns a Decimal.
 ## cf.conj(x,y)
 Takes the Re(x) and Im(y) parts of a complex number and puts it in the form of (Re,Im).
-The input is string and it returns a tuple.
+The input is string or tuple and it returns a tuple.
 ## cf.conj_s(z)
 Takes the Real and Imaginary parts of a complex number and puts it in the form of x + -yi.
 The input is a tuple and it returns a string(x + -yi).